Nolan Zajac: Playing career

 Growing up in Manitoba, Zajac played minor ice hockey with the Winnipeg Thrashers of the Manitoba AAA Midget Hockey League.
 While with the team, he competed in the 2009 Telus Cup where he was the top scorer.
 He also competed with Team Canada West at the 2009 World U-17 Hockey Challenge.
 As a result of his play, Zajac was drafted 12th overall by the Cedar Rapids RoughRiders in the 2009 United States Hockey League (USHL) Draft.
 He played 101 games with the RoughRiders, recording 42 points, before being traded to the Omaha Lancers in exchange for Nathan Widman.
 Upon joining the Lancers, Zajac was selected for the 2011 USHL Mid-Season All-Star Team.
 Zajac completed his tenure in the USHL with 80 points in 154 games.

 While attending George Washington High School, Zajac announced his commitment to play with the Denver Pioneers men's ice hockey team.

 Professional

 Zajac completed his first professional season fifth among all ECHL defenders in scoring with 54 points.
 He also appeared in 11 American Hockey League (AHL) contests with the Iowa Wild, Hershey Bears, and Manitoba Moose.
 On August 4, 2017, he signed his first AHL contract with the Lehigh Valley Phantoms of the Philadelphia Flyers organization.
 While playing with the Reading Royals, Zajac was selected for the 2017–18 All-ECHL Second Team after ending the season tied for second among league blue liners.

-Following his season with the Royal, Zajac signed with the IK Oskarshamn, who were then playing in the HockeyAllsvenskan.
+Following his season with the Royals, Zajac signed with IK Oskarshamn, who were then playing in the HockeyAllsvenskan.
 He recorded 31 points in 52 games before signing with the Stavanger Oilers of the Norwegian Eliteserien league.
-Zajac returned to the IK Oskarshamn for the 2020–21 season.
+Zajac returned to IK Oskarshamn for the 2020–21 season.